Despite precautions, CBS headquarters reports 15 coronavirus cases amid nationwide surge

 But eight months later, and despite strict testing protocols for individuals entering company buildings, parent company ViacomCBS is still dealing with a steady beat of coronavirus cases.
-Just in November, 15 people who have spent time in the media conglomerate’s CBS Broadcast Center complex have tested positive, according to emails sent to employees and reviewed by The Washington Post.
+Just in November, 15 people who have been in the media conglomerate’s CBS Broadcast Center complex have tested positive, according to emails sent to employees and reviewed by The Washington Post.
 There was also an additional positive case at a building across the street.

 The latest cases seem to have affected New York’s WCBS-TV, an affiliate network, and to not have directly affected CBS News employees, though the most recent alert mentioned that the “CBS This Morning” kitchen area was an affected space.
 (The CBS-run syndicated Drew Barrymore Show, along with third-party productions, also tape in studios at the Broadcast Center complex.)